PHP's sprintf in TypeScript

 }

-return justify(value, prefix, leftJustify, minWidth, padChar)
+return justify(String(value), prefix, leftJustify, minWidthNum, padChar)

 case 'e':